<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Technology is hard.
 It's even worse when you can't pick the equipment out of a lineup.
 But we're here to make your life easier, in every way we can.
 So today... let's talk filter systems.

 Heads up: River Pools specializes in inground fiberglass pools.
-However, this filter system guide applies to all three pool types.
+However, this filter system guide applies to any type of pool.

 How Your Filter System Works: The Short Answer